alonisser/integration-patterns-messaging/presentation.md

 # Integration pattern: File transfer

-One application writes a file periodically (or by request) to a place where another application can consume
+One application writes a file periodically (or by request) to a place where another application can consume --
 Pros:
 * Suitable perhaps when moving lots of "tabular" data

 * Can be Easier to implement

+--
 Cons:

 * Locking

 * "Heavy updates" => longer "out of sync" periods.

 * knowing when something has been updated and the files needs to be consumers.

 * When multiple apps needs the data, who handles fetching, syncing state, etc

 * Ensuring no missed data (If a consumer was down)

 ---

 # Integration pattern: Shared Db
-Two apps share a db as way to share data, perhaps one only reads and one reads and writes ("the owner")
+Two apps share a db as way to share data, perhaps one only reads and one reads and writes ("the owner") --
 Pros:
 * Fast and consistent updates

+--

 Cons:
 * Deep coupling between different apps

 * Who "owns" the scheme? what happens when one app changes the scheme and breaks the other.
 Especially when you don't control the schema by a prepackaged third party.

 * Does not scale way with geographically remote apps (Would probably need to setup expensive and fragile replication and lose lots of the benefits)

 ---

-# Integration pattern: Remote procedure invocation
+# Integration pattern: Invoking a remote blocking Api (Remote procedure invocation)
+Invoking a remote api directly in synchronous way

+--
 Pros:
 * Easier to implement

 * Easier transaction handling

+--
 Cons:
 * Remote procedures are disguised as local procedures and hiding the big differences between the cases (See the fail of lots of desktop accounting apps migrated to "cloud server")

 * Demand synchronous existence of both parties.
 Both need to be up and working during the period of the transaction

 * Coupled

 * One app needs to know a lot obout the other collaborators (or have an orchestrator knowing all that)

 ---